eclipse-archived/antenna/antenna-documentation/src/site/markdown/processors/rule-engine.md

 Currently, only folders of rules can be added to the policy engine, no zip files or URLs.
 * The policy results have different severities **FAIL**, **WARN** and **INFO**.
 If you want the build to also fail on e.g. **WARN**, add `<entry key="failOn" value="WARN"/>` to the configuration in the workflow.xml

+#### Rule Development
+Several helpers are available to let you easily develop rules for the rule engine.
+Here is a guide that explains how to develop the rules: [Rule Development](../rule-development.html).